MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics.md

 Try it !!!

-**_There are many more, have a look and read manual using 'man' command on terminal.
+**_There are many more, have a look, and read manual using 'man' command on terminal.
 And if you want a tool to help you simple use -h or --help, example ping -h._**